I’m about 14 years removed from those first major homeschooling fears…(I forget how much they once consumed me!)

 Follow me on Pinterest–I’ve got a board dedicated to ideas and games for kids learning to read!

 P.S.
 I recently discovered an amazing reading tool: Homer–Kids Learn to Read App!!
 The program provides quality, individualized reading instruction that truly engages my kids!
 I decided to try the free 30 day trial–and was really impressed.
 The stories are all tailored to my son’s interests, the phonetic instruction compliments what we are learning, and writing skills are seamlessly integrated…Honestly, I’ve been so excited about finding this app!!
 I love hearing my son sounding out the words–and they have a recording feature that encourages comprehension and language skills!
-I’m sharing a video and screen shots to give you a better idea of how it works!!
-More great news–for a limited time, Homer is generously offering my readers 38% Off An Annual Subscription!
+I’m sharing screen shots to give you a better idea of how it works!!
+More great news–Homer is generously offering my readers 38% Off An Annual Subscription!

 Free Planner When You Join the Jen Merckling Newsletter